LDL Cholesterol_Activ Living Community

 • Obesity: People who are obese or overweight tend to have high LDL cholesterol levels.
 Obesity can cause insulin resistance, making the body less sensitive to insulin.
 Thus, it can lead to higher levels of triglycerides and LDL cholesterol in the body.

-• Smoking: A toxic chemical called acrolein, found in cigarettes, damage the blood vessel lining and increases the level of oxidative stress in the body, leading to the formation of oxidized LDL cholesterol.
+• Smoking: A toxic chemical called acrolein, found in cigarettes, damages the blood vessel lining and increases the level of oxidative stress in the body, leading to the formation of oxidized LDL cholesterol.
 Oxidized LDL is more prone to stick to the artery walls, forming fatty deposits and plaques.
 Additionally, acrolein can stimulate the production of reactive oxygen species (ROS) and other pro-inflammatory molecules, which promotes the oxidation of LDL cholesterol.

 • Genetics: High cholesterol levels can run in families.
 Individuals may inherit the genes that cause their bodies to produce more cholesterol.
-Hypercholesterolemia is an inherited condition that may occur in some individuals, despite consuming healthy food daily.
+Hypercholesterolemia is an inherited condition that may occur in some individuals despite consuming healthy food daily.

 • Medical conditions: Certain medical conditions, such as diabetes, hyperthyroidism, and liver or kidney disease, can increase cholesterol levels.